 We need your help:

-Parks Board is planning to hold phase 2 of the public consultation, followed by a revised draft plan, in early 2021.
+Parks Board is planning to hold phase 2 of the public consultation, followed by a revised draft plan, in mid-2021.
 Please check their website for further updates at vancouver.ca/john-hendry.

 In the meantime, if you'd like to help further in our efforts to relocate our community garden please send an email to firstname.lastname@example.org.